Velimah/mediaprojekti-backend/README.md

 HTTP/1.1 403 Forbidden

 {
-  message: "Unauthorized to delete this website"
+  "message": "Unauthorized to delete this website"
 }
 ```